dexkum-2myzZy-jipzid/leetcode/Note/java_cheat_sheet.md

 | `max(Collection<? extends T> coll)`                          | Returns the maximum element of the given collection, according to the natural ordering of its elements. |
 | `min(Collection<? extends T> coll)`                          | Returns the minimum element of the given collection, according to the natural ordering of its elements. |
 | `addAll(Collection<? super T> c, T... elements)`             | Adds all of the specified elements to the specified collection. |

-The `swap` method, as mentioned earlier, is used to swap the elements at two specified positions in a list.